notryanb/notryanb.github.io/_posts/2017-10-06-rust-blog-series-2.md

 because they're fundamental to any Rocket application - even at this stage.
 Request guards are *similar* to middleware, in that they intercept requests.
 A request guard is mainly used for request validation and can force redirection based on their outcome.
-The validation policy can be built in, like we see from standard rocket request objects, or we can implement our own custom validation policies like we will for passing the connection pool.
+The validation policy can be built in, like we see from standard rocket request objects (ie. web forms), or we can implement our own custom validation policies like we will for accessing the connection pool.

 Any type that implements the `FromRequest` trait is a request guard.
+Rocket automatically invokes the implementation of each request guard before it is passed to the route handler.
+Rocket will only dispatch requests to the handler when all request guards are validated.
 It is important to note that we won't be implementing this trait directly on our database connection.
-Our database connection is *state* that will passed around, however we can wrap it in a type that we want to use as a request guard.
-It is this container that we will use as the type to validate.
+Our database connection must be "validated" in each route that needs a connection (a route that modifies the database).
+This behavior shouldn't be on the connection pool itself, rather we wrap our connection pool in a tuple struct that implements the Request Guard behavior.
+That wrapper will be able to determine if a connection is available to use.

 In order for us to implement `FromRequest`, we must define the [`from_request()`] required method.
-Request guards will become more interesting later in this blod series when we ensure user authentication via the type system! =)

-Managed State is a vague term, but it's also literally... managed state.
+`from_request()` is the method that is invoked to perform validation.
+Each request can carry some type of "global" state around that is managed by your Rocket application.
+This is a feature of Rocket called `Managed State`

+Managed State is registered when we are setting up our Rocket app by invoking the `manage()` method on our Rocket instance.
-This means that Rocket will keep track of the state of a type for the duration of our application.
+Rocket can only keep track of one state per given type.
-When our app boots, the State will be managed as long as our app is running.
+That is to say, Rocket can only manage one `DbConn` (the tuple struct we are wrapping our connection pool with).
 We can access this application state from within our request guards via the `request::guard::<State<T>>()` method.
-Without even writing this code yet, we know each request guard will take in a Request object, with a guard property, that manages some State<T>.
+Without even writing this code yet, we know each Request Guard will take in a Request object, with a guard property, that manages some State<T>.

 Before you jump down to the next section, which will be quite a bit of code, let's have a look at the [Rocket Managed State and Connection Guard] documentation to see if this can help us out.